espressif/esp-modbus/docs/en/master_api_overview.rst

             ESP_LOGE(TAG, "Set data fail, err = 0x%x (%s).", (int)err, (char*)esp_err_to_name(err));
         }

+# Extra error information

-The above functions propagate the status of the transaction as a return error code.
-This return code does not clarify some information such as slave exception code returned in the response.
-In this case the below function can be useful.
+In case the does not clarify some information, such as slave exception code returned in the response, the functions below can be useful.

 :cpp:func:`mbc_master_get_transaction_info`